victoryuchenna/AWS-EC2-Chaos-Engineering/07_network_failure.md

     4. <b>Actions » Delete network ACL</b>

 *  Note how the auto scaling redistributes the EC2 serves across the availability zones

+---

+You have now disrupted or failed your application servers, your database, and the network connecting them.
+In the next lab you will disrupt a serverless capability, Amazon S3, to observe how the system responds when a [serverless dependency fails...](08_s3_failure.md)